Site123456/deepweber/README.md

 ✅ Implemented   ⬜ Planned -- Made but not published on current version

+Next version will be published automatically after 7 days the time to test it and regulate some issues with sensetive data.
 ---
 ⚠️ **Disclaimer:** DeepWeber is intended for research and educational purposes only.
 Always respect website terms of service and local laws.